• Home

 Booth C9

-Change and metamorphoses are important to my own development as an artist.
+Change and metamorphoses are as important as ever to my own creative and procreative artistic attempts as an artist.

-More rigorous use of complementary color palette, free shapes with less representation, and emotionally more playful brushworks, and overall impulsive design are intentional.
+More rigorous use of complementary color palette, free planar shapes with less representation, and emotionally more playful brushworks, and overall free and impulsive design are intentional and prerequisite for the open-ended artistic journey.

 wleeatelier.com